About the awards

 The Canon Media Awards are one of the most prestigious and highly regarded events on the New Zealand media calendar.
 They are held annually to encourage, showcase and acknowledge the best of New Zealand’s newspapers, magazines, and websites, as well as the work of reporters, feature writers, columnists, cartoonists, reviewers, photographers and videographers.

 The awards are governed and managed by the Newspaper Publishers’ Association (NPA), the organisation representing the country’s daily and weekend newspapers, and their websites.
-With a history dating back over 40 years the awards continue to grow in both prominence and prestige.
-In 2016, they attracted more than 1600 entries encompassing more than 7000 individual pieces of work across 71 categories which were judged by 46 journalists from five countries.
+With a history dating back over 44 years the awards continue to grow in both prominence and prestige.
+In 2017, they attracted 2174 entries encompassing more than 7000 individual pieces of work across 70 categories which were judged by 59 journalists from four countries.

 The event has grown into a prestigious and formal black-tie evening, with more than 500 attendees, banquet table seating and a full three-course meal served.